streetstoriesems

 Holes in Unusual Places

 It’s not uncommon for people in movies or on television to tuck their guns into their waistbands.
 It seems to be done for the expediency of the storyline.
 Often these characters are in a big hurry and need their hands free to, perhaps, climb their way to safety or find an important document in a file cabinet.
 It usually works out well enough in the world of crime dramas which is probably why it was emulated out in the streets of Brooklyn.
-Unfortunately, this amateurish approach to firearm safety coincided with a popular trend of wearing pants so large they sagged well below the waistline.
-It was a terrible combination that led to a rash of unusual injuries in sensitive areas.
-Some people learn the hard way, the importance of storing things properly, and how to keep the things you love safe.

 We were stopped at the traffic light when there was a sudden banging on my door.
 Both of us turned to see two teenagers yelling at us through the window I was reluctant to roll down.
 They had concerned, almost frantic expressions on their faces.